Credit: @bethel2008 on Instagram

 Credit: @michaelgarofolo on Instagram

-This instagrammable Greetings from Buffalo postcard mural by Casey William Milbrand has become one of the city’s most recognizable street art attractions—not to mention a go-to social media post.
-Head to the south wall of The Washington Market and snap a photo with this vibrant mural.
+This Instagrammable Greetings from Buffalo postcard mural by Casey William Milbrand has become one of the city’s most recognizable street art attractions—not to mention a go-to social media post.
+Take a quick left at St. Michael’s Place to Ellicott Street and snap a photo with this vibrant mural.
 Right across the street, create another great photo backdrop with the historical Shea’s Buffalo Theater, open since 1926, and a favorite stop for artists like Frank Sinatra, Bing Crosby, and many others.
-By, now, you’ll have worked up a thirst.
+If you’re looking for even more murals, check out this guide to discover all of Buffalo’s vibrant public art.
+By now, you’ll have worked up a thirst.
 Walk a few blocks and enjoy the selection of craft beers at Big Ditch Brewing Company, or head to Canalside Buffalo, where you can enjoy activities like kayaking, water biking, sailing, or simply enjoying ice cream.

 Narrowsburg (Catskills)